zhcc-b/zhcc-b/README.md

 - **Computational Neuroscience Research Assistant** at CoNSens Lab (May 2023 – September 2023)
   - Implemented a VGG16-based convolutional neural network to infer object grasp points from high-dimensional visual data.
   - Improved computational efficiency by vectorizing iterative processes, reducing model training time by 70%.
+  - Created a poster proposal titled “Predictive Coding Dynamics in a Grasping Neural Network Increase Robustness to Noise” and participated in YorkU’s 2023 CVR-VISTA conference; additionally, co-authored “Layer-Dependent Feedback in a Grasping Neural Network Increases Robustness to Noise” (CNS Annual Meeting 2024, Toronto) and “Performance-Enhancing Effects of Medium-Range Feedback in a Grasping Neural Network” (MPUTC Research Day 2024, Toronto).

 - **Urban Studies Research Assistant** at University of Toronto (September 2023 – April 2024)
   - Developed Python scripts to extract, transform, and load raw data from Environment Canada.